-OVERVIEW: The Bill & Melinda Gates Foundation has the broad goal of supporting K-12 students' academic success and college readiness - especially for those from minority and low-income communities.
-Higher ed funding typically goes toward programs to get underserved students into college and ensure they succeed.
+OVERVIEW: The Bill & Melinda Gates Foundation broadly supports K-12 students' academic success and college readiness, especially those from minority and low-income communities.
+Higher education funding typically helps underserved students get into college and ensure they succeed.
 Key programs for postsecondary grantseekers are College Ready Education and Postsecondary Success.

 IP TAKE: The Gates Foundation offers generous grants and comprehensive web resources for potential grantees, but it does not accept unsolicited applications or inquiries.

 PROFILE: The Bill & Melinda Gates Foundation, launched in 2000, is believed to be the largest charitable organization in the United States, with almost $38 billion in assets.
 Its mission is “guided by the belief that every life has equal value” and “works to help all people lead healthy, productive lives.”
 The Gates Foundation works both nationally and internationally. scope is international, with major program areas in Global Development, Global Growth and Opportunity, Global Health, and Global Policy and Advocacy.
 The foundation’s US Program maintains initiatives for K-12 Education, Economic Mobility, Postsecondary Success, and a subset of programs dedicated solely to the State of Washington, where the foundation is headquartered.
 In contrast, its international funding supports Global Development, Global Growth and Opportunity, Global Health, and Global Policy and Advocacy.